 Step 7: Reporting

-Everything done during this penetration testing is documented in a detailed manner along with steps and suggestions to fix the flaws in the security.
+Everything done during this pen testing is documented in a detailed manner along with steps and suggestions to fix the flaws in the security.
 Since the nature of the report is highly sensitive, it is ensured that it is safely delivered to authorized personnel.
 Testers often have meetings and debrief with executives and technical teams to help them understand the report.
-Security service like Astra also assists by a team of experts to prepare plans for fixing the security issues.
+Security services like Astra were also assisted by a team of experts to prepare plans for fixing the security issues.

 We, at Astra Security, use a combination of vulnerability assessment and penetration testing to check and find any security flaws in your application.
 We not only use standard tests but also tailor-fit tests based on your application, to give you the best results.